Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Discussion Conclusion

 In the present work we have proposed yet another extension of the symmetric teleparallel gravity by generalizing the gravity Lagrangian with an arbitrary function $f(Q,T_{\mu\nu}T^{\mu\nu})$.
-The field equations were derived in a metric formalism.
+The field equations were derived in a metric-affine formalism.
 The correction terms introduced by the modified gravity were noted.
 As expected for any gravity theory involving non-minimal coupling between geometry and matter sectors, the covariant divergence of the energy-momentum tensor was non-zero thus implying the non-conservation of the same.
 The non-conservation term was derived using the field equations.
 The momentum conservation equation showed the presence of correction terms implying extra force on the massive particles thus making the motion non-geodesic.
 The field equations were further simplified by considering perfect fluid as the matter component.
 Using these field equations we resorted to study the cosmological evolution of the theory.
 The FLRW equations for a flat homogeneous and isotropic spacetime were derived.
 It was noted that there were two additional modification terms introduced in the equations in contrast to those of standard GR.
 The two additional terms were of the form $f/2$ and $f_{\textbf{T}^{2}}\left(\rho^{2}+4p\rho+3p^{2}\right)$.
 The first one came from the coupling between the geometric and matter sector and the second one is completely a source term.
-These higher order terms dominate in the early universe and gradually fade away at late times giving the effects of standard FLRW universe.
-These corrections are totally intrinsic and uniquely describes the modified gravity.
+These higher order terms dominate in the early universe and gradually fade away at late times giving the effects of the standard FLRW universe.
+These corrections are totally intrinsic and uniquely describe the modified gravity.
 Expressions for some cosmological parameters like the equation of state and deceleration parameter were derived.
 We investigated the vacuum solution of the theory and saw that EMSSTG admits a de-Sitter like solution in its framework.
+One of the crucial aspect of the theory is the non-conservation of the energy-momentum tensor.
+Moreover in the momentum conservation equation, an extra force appears which results in non-geodesic motion of massive particles.